WowzaMediaSystems/wse-plugin-s3upload/README.md

 ## Usage

-When a recording is complete, a temporary file (recording-name.upload) is created to track the recording and sort any data that may be needed to resume the upload later if it's interrupted.
+When a recording is complete, a temporary file `[recording-name].upload` is created to track the recording and sort any data that may be needed to resume the upload later if it's interrupted.
 The AWS TransferManager is then used to complete the upload, splitting the upload into a Multipart Upload if required.
 When the upload is complete, the temporary file is deleted.
 When the Wowza application starts or restarts, S3 Upload will check to see if there are any existing uploads that need to be completed.
 Any single part uploads that didn't originally complete will be restarted from the beginning and any Multipart uploads will be resumed from the last complete part.
 If the module is set to not resume uploads, any incomplete Multipart uploads will be deleted from the S3 bucket

 ## API Reference